xeroxzone/equivalent-js/README.md

 by event or promise pattern.

-They can switch on to use layout files from [Sass][sass] generated or templates as a module class bound autoloaded resource.
+They can switch on to use layout files from [Sass][sass] generated or templates with [Twig][twigjs] as a module class bound autoloaded resource.

 Module classes are build in a namespace structure that can be used for everything what the power of JavaScript can do.